 If you have real-time backup enabled, you can even restore your site to what it was mere hours before whatever terrifying event happened to your site.

-BlogVault comes with security features such as firewall, site scanning, admin logins, and log out tracking, etc. You can view who logins to your site and what kinds of bots are visiting it.
+BlogVault comes with security features such as a firewall, site scanning, admin logins, and log out tracking, etc. You can view who logins to your site and what kinds of bots are visiting it.
 It also helps you find any malicious files that somehow infiltrated your WordPress site and crush it with ease.

 Multiple Website Management